 I started my scientific career as an apprentice mathematical physicist, spending half a year in the lab of Mitchell Feigenbaum at Cornell and one and half year in the group of the late Claude Itzykson in Service de Physique Theorique at Saclay, France.
-I recieved my PhD thesis in the group of Stig Lundquist at Goteborg University in Sweden in 1989, and did a postdoc 1989-90 with Uriel Frisch at the Observatoire de Nice, France.
-Up to the late 90'ies I mainly worked on nonlinear dynamics, turbulence models, other issues in hydrodynamics and in mathematical finance; since then I have switched to biological physics/systems biology and interdisciplinary problems between physics and computer science.
+I received my PhD thesis in the group of Stig Lundquist at Goteborg University in Sweden in 1989, and did a postdoc 1989-90 with Uriel Frisch at the Observatoire de Nice, France.
+Up to the late 90'ies I mainly worked on nonlinear dynamics, turbulence models, other issues in hydrodynamics and in mathematical finance; since then I switched fields first to biological physics/systems biology and interdisciplinary problems between physics and computer science, and then back to statistical physics but now mainly as applied to mesoscopic systems.
+Recently I have worked on open quantum systems.
+My scientific path is most easily charted by looking at my Google scholar page, or my papers on arXiv.

 My major positions before joining KTH in 2003 were Swedish Science Council researcher (1992-1998), Nordita Corresponding Fellow (1998-2001) and Swedish Institute of Computer Science senior researcher (2000-2003).